anuj846k/FoodWing/readme.md

 -useState() 80% will be used->Superpowerful state variable change in react -useEffect() 20% will be used

-## React virtual Dom concept or Reconciliation
+## 🔴React virtual Dom concept or Reconciliation

 Whenever state or props is changed using hooks like useState and useEffect, react creates a new virtual DOM and then compares it with the old DOM ,it sees if there is any difference btw each of them ,if yes it Updates the Real DOM.
 TO be more specific:-